vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

   }
 };
 ```

 Let's talk about the key points here:

 - We set a default state in case one is not passed when the reducer is called and inside the function we return the new state depending on which action happened.

-- `GET_USERS_PENDING`: It sets `loading` to `true` so we can disable the button while we wait the data to be returned.
+- `GET_USERS_PENDING`: It sets `loading` to `true` so we can disable the button while we wait for the data to be returned.
 You can show a loading icon or whatever you want using this property.

-- `GET_USERS_FULFILLED`: Our data got returned successfully so we store them in the `users` property and set `loading` back to `false`.
+- `GET_USERS_FULFILLED`:  Our data was returned successfully so we store them in the `users` property and set `loading` back to `false`.

-- `GET_USERS_REJECTED`: Nothing fancy here we just set the `loading` to `false` and `error` to `true` so we can show the network error.
+- `GET_USERS_REJECTED`: We set the `loading` to `false` and `error` to `true` so we can show the network error.

-If the action type was not any of the above just return the default state.
-And that's basically would be our first test.
+As this is the simplest solution, this will be our first test.

 ```javascript
 // src/reducers/users.test.js